Skip to main content

 • Click the Upload Folder icon as shown below and find the folder location containing the extracted files from your downloaded zip folder (the noted download location from the previous steps above).

-• Select the remix folder, which can be found under eon-smart-contract-tools-main/contracts/forger_stake_delegation/remix, and click upload.
+• Select the remix folder, which can be found under eon-smart-contract-tools-main/contracts/forger_stake/remix, and click upload.

 Before continuing, please have the key-value pairs that were created in the Generate Keys step ready and available to use.
 These values will be used in the next step.